 The constellation Cassiopeia the Queen can be found high in the northeast on October evenings, not far from Polaris, the North Star.
 At any time of year, you can use the Big Dipper to find Cassiopeia.
 These two star formations are like riders on opposite side of a Ferris wheel.
 They spin around Polaris, the North Star, once a day.
 As one rises upward, the other plunges downward, and vice versa.

-Some of you know how to star-hop to Polaris, the North Star, by using the Big Dipper’s pointer stars, as displayed on the sky chart at the top of of this post.
+Some of you know how to star-hop to Polaris, the North Star, by using the Big Dipper’s pointer stars, as displayed on the sky chart below.
 Because the Big Dipper’s handle and Cassiopeia shine on opposite sides of Polaris, an imaginary line from any star on the Big Dipper handle through Polaris reliably points to Cassiopeia.

 Like the Big Dipper, Cassiopeia can be seen even on moonlit nights.

 Cassiopeia used to be known among astronomers and skywatchers alike as Cassiopeia’s Chair.
-In the 1930s, the International Astronomical Union gave this constellation an official name of Cassiopeia the Queen.
+In the 1930s, the International Astronomical Union gave this constellation the official name of Cassiopeia the Queen.

 Cassiopeia was a queen in ancient Greek mythology.
 According to legend, she boasted she was more beautiful than the sea nymphs, called the Nereids.
 Her boast angered Poseidon, god of the sea, who sent a sea monster, Cetus, to ravage the kingdom.
 To pacify the monster, Cassiopeia’s daughter, Princess Andromeda, was left tied to a rock by the sea.
 Cetus was about to devour her when Perseus the Hero looked down upon her from Pegasus, the Flying Horse.
 Perseus rescued the Princess, and all lived happily.